NCIP/gdc-docs/docs/Data_Portal/Release_Notes/PreLaunch_Data_Portal_Release_Notes.md

 *   Improved data portal searching.
 Three search mechanisms are available to the user:
     *   **Facet search**: Starting with all content available on the GDC, allow users to filter down their search by clicking on elements on the left of the screen.
 This feature is available in **Projects** and **Data** page.
 Range support was also added to facets in this release
     *   **Advanced Search**: Starting with all content available on the GDC, allow users to build a custom and complex query using all of GDC capabilities (any field with the parameter of their choice).
-    *   **Quick Search**: When looking for specific portal element, allow users to launch the **Quick Search** by clicking the “?” or “CRTL+SPACE” and find high-level informations of some entities.
+    *   **Quick Search**: When looking for specific portal element, allow users to launch the **Quick Search** by clicking the "?" or "CRTL+SPACE" and find high-level informations of some entities.
 *   Updated styling to align with NCI new visual identify
 *   Created a pie chart widget allowing user to easily switch between a pie chart and a table view.
 *   Improved Usability and visual experience: